 Furthermore, you have to install the LC-MS file conversion software Proteowizard on your computer (which is free to download here).

-To launch the QualiMon and the Shiny app, use the following code:
+To launch the QualiMon Shiny app, use the following code:

 library(QualiMon)

 launchQualiMon()

 Set-up

 Once setup, using QualiMon is fairly straight-forward to use, but in order to get started, some information from the user is needed.
 If you have already completed the set-up, you may want to jump the following section describing the set-up wizard and proceed to the tutorial section “Day-to-day usage” for monitoring instructions or the “Review Old Data” section for instructions on how to review old data.